DivineNwokedi7188/NBA_Analysis/README.md

 •	Size of dataset: 1,500+ players, 30 teams
 Analytical Approach
 •	Data cleaning and preprocessing using Power BI
-•	Exploratory data analysis (EDA) using Power BI
+•	Exploratory data analysis (EDA) using Excel
 •	Data visualization using Power BI
 Key Insights & Findings
 •	Top-performing players in the league are those with high efficiency ratings (e.g., points scored, rebounds, assists)